vlad-markovic/AndroidBriefActions/README.md

 `BriefAction` type represents these actions and in combination with `LiveAction`, helper observers, `ViewModel` and the rest of the pattern, enables consuming of such actions only once.

-The beauty of this pattern is the ease of use and the way it nicely and intuitively reads.
+The beauty of this pattern is in its easy use and the way it nicely and intuitively reads.

-Use:
+##  Use:

  - Extend the library ViewModel when you create your view model.
  - Create your BriefActions (inside VM for scoping or outside).